bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 functions.
 And then in the next example, an example for, we&apos;ll look at some custom animations where you can do some different kinds of things.
 In examples 1, 2 and 3, we&apos;ve used some of the built-in convenience
-functions that <b>jQuery</b> has built into it.
+functions that <b>jQuery</b> has built into it.</p>

-For fading in and out, for sliding up and down, for hiding and showing, and toggling, slide toggle and doing all these kinds of things that we commonly need to do.
-But sometimes you need to do a custom function, and we&apos;ll take a look at that in the next part of this lesson.
+<p>For fading in and out, for sliding up and down, for hiding and showing,
+and toggling, slide toggle and doing all these kinds of things that we commonly need to do.
+But sometimes you need to do a custom function, and we&apos;ll take a look at that in the next part of this lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-07">2.07 Example 4: Custom Animations -- Part 1 (4:20)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->